 After dinner, you will bid farewell to the Zay family and will be driven back to Sapa.

-Note: The morning trekking distance is from roy 4 – 15km over a course of 3-6 hours and the grade is easy to moderate.
-This trek is adjustable, and can be shortened or lengthened, according to your preferences.
+Note: The morning trekking distance is from 4 – 15km over a course of 3-6 hours and the grade is easy to moderate.
+This trek is adjustable and can be shortened or lengthened, according to your preferences.

 Overnight in Sapa

-Sapa – Bac Ha Sunday Market tour – Night train back to HanoiDay 5
+Sapa – Bac Ha Sunday Market – Night train to HanoiDay 5

 After breakfast, you will be picked up by your private guide and driver and depart Sapa to Bac Ha Market, one of the most colorful markets of the region (travel time approximately 2 hours).
 Arriving at Bac Ha, you will visit the market and meet the colorfully dressed, ethnic people of the Flower H’mong, Phu La and Dao Tuyen minorities, who gather here to buy and sell their artisanal products.
 After spending the morning exploring the market our lunch will be served at a local restaurant.

-You will arrive at the Hanoi train station early in the morning where your guide will pick you up and take you to a mini hotel near the station to check in for a couple of hours.
+You will arrive at Hanoi Train Station early in the morning where your guide will pick you up and take you to a nearby hotel.
 Here, you will have the opportunity to take a shower, have some breakfast, and relax after the train ride.

-Upon arrival at the Da Nang airport, you will be picked up by your private guide & driver and taken to your hotel in Hoi An to check in.
+Upon arrival at Da Nang airport, you will be picked up by your private guide & driver and taken to your hotel in Hoi An for check-in.

 Overnight in Hoi An